This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 The Premium plan is geared toward people who want more preventative care.

-The Premium plan covers all of the things above, as well as:
+The Premium plan covers all of the things in Genki Native Basic, as well as:

-Genki Resident does not have a maximum benefit amount per calendar year.
+Genki Native does not have a maximum benefit amount per calendar year.

 However, there are some benefits that are not completely covered.
 For example, if you need dentures as a result of an accident, Genki will cover 50% of the cost.